New Jersey Turnpike: Tremley Point Road Connector

-The authority is planning a 1.1 mi roadway and bridge, called the "Tremley Point Road Connector", from Industrial Highway in the Borough of Carteret to Tremley Point Road in the City of Linden.
-The purpose of this project is to increase truck access to the Tremley Point industrial area in Linden while moving trucks off local streets in residential neighborhoods.
+The authority is planning a 1.1 mi roadway called the "Tremley Point Road Connector" from Industrial Highway in Carteret to Tremley Point Road in Linden.
+The purpose of this extension is to increase truck access to the Tremley Point industrial area in Linden while moving trucks off local streets in residential neighborhoods.
 The authority chose this access road rather than a full interchange with Tremley Point Road from the turnpike mainline because of its proximity to both exits 12 and 13.
 The estimated completion date of the connector has yet to be determined, but as of October 2019, a construction contract has been awarded.